SFDO-Tooling/CumulusCI/docs/dev.rst

 Use the ``subfolder`` option to specify a subfolder of the zip file to use for the deployment.

+.. admonition:: Wizard Tip

-.. note:: This option is handy when referring to metadata stored in a GitHub repository.
+    This option is handy when referring to metadata stored in a GitHub repository.

 Example: ``subfolder: CumulusReports-master/record_types``

 .. code-block:: yaml